- Uses of Buprenorphine

 Buprenorphine produces a mild state of euphoria similar to the feeling produced by heroin, morphine, and other opiates.
 However, the effects of buprenorphine are much less intense than the effects of other opiate drugs.
 Buprenorphine’s effects plateau when you reach a moderate dose, so taking more does not add to the effect or make the high more intense.
 It is also harder to overdose on buprenorphine than on other opiates.
 Because of the reduced effects of buprenorphine when compared to other opiates, buprenorphine addiction treatment tends to be easier than addiction treatment for heroin, morphine, codeine, oxycodone, or other opiates.

 “Pregnant women who are addicted to opiates and who are treated with buprenorphine end up with babies who have fewer withdrawal symptoms than babies of addicted women treated with methadone or left untreated… “Side effects can occur in patients using buprenorphine.
 These are typically mild and include vomiting, nausea, and constipation.
 Buprenorphine can also make you drowsy, so it can be extremely dangerous to drive or operate machinery while on this medication.
 There is also a risk of respiratory depression, the slowing and cessation of breathing, in people taking buprenorphine.
 However, this risk is lower than in individuals taking morphine, heroin, oxycodone, or other opiates.
 If you have experienced respiratory distress while taking buprenorphine, you may need to stop taking the drug.
-If you need help quitting, buprenorphine addiction treatment is available to help you break free of dependency to buprenorphine.
-Our free referral hotline at 1-888-287-0471 can give your more information about potential treatment options.

 Pregnant women who are addicted to opiates and who are treated with buprenorphine end up with babies who have fewer withdrawal symptoms than babies of addicted women treated with methadone or left untreated, according to a 2010 study in the New England Journal of Medicine.

-Symptoms of Buprenorphine Abuse and Addiction
+Symptoms of Abuse and Addiction To Watch For

 Recognizing the symptoms and signs of buprenorphine abuse and addiction can help you determine whether you or someone you know needs buprenorphine addiction treatment.
 The primary symptom of buprenorphine abuse is the use of this drug in a fashion other than as prescribed.
 This can mean taking higher doses than prescribed or taking the drug more often than you should.
 If the patient’s buprenorphine is typically given in the doctor’s office, obtaining extra prescriptions for home use can be a sign of abuse.